DamienIrving/resbaz-posters/README.md

 The `code/wrangle_data.py` script takes the raw data from Airtable (i.e. from the `data/` directory) and converts it to a one row per tool format (see the `data/derived/` directory for the output of `code/wrangle_data.py`).

-Finally, the tables in `data/derived/` are used to produce the preliminary results in the `results/` directory.
+Finally, the tables in `data/derived/` are used, in conjunction with the `code/summary_results.py` script, to produce the preliminary results in the `results/` directory.

 ## Other notes